Dr Daniel Yon (Head)

 If you’re interested in joining the group or working with us, please feel free to get in touch.

-Helen Olawole-Scott (PhD student)
+Helen Olawole-Scott (Postdoctoral Researcher)

-Currently, I am leading on a project that combines ideas from metacognition and reinforcement learning to investigate how we form and update models about our own abilities.
-I will start a PhD in the lab in Autumn 2024, funded by the ESRC.
+Currently, I am leading on a project that combines ideas from metacognition and reinforcement learning to investigate how we form and update models about our own abilities – using a combination of behavioural experiments, neuroimaging (fMRI) and computational models.

 Einar Andreassen (Research Assistant)